postasze/HotelRoomReservation/README.md

 # HotelRoomReservation
- Small program with gui for room reservation in hotel written in JavaFX based on UML diagrams for software engineering subject
+ Small program with gui for room reservation in hotel written in JavaFX based on UML diagrams.
+Application made for software engineering subject in school - IOP (Inżynieria oprogramowania).